Kosmos 455

 Kosmos 455 (Космос 455 meaning Cosmos 455), known before launch as DS-P1-Yu No.54, was a Soviet satellite which was launched in 1971 as part of the Dnepropetrovsk Sputnik programme.
 It was a 325 kg spacecraft, which was built by the Yuzhnoye Design Bureau, and was used as a radar calibration target for anti-ballistic missile tests.

 Launch

 Kosmos 455 was successfully launched into low Earth orbit on 17 November 1971, with the rocket lifting off at 11:09:48 UTC.
 The launch took place from Site 133/1 at the Plesetsk Cosmodrome, and used a Kosmos-2I 63SM carrier rocket.

 Orbit

-Upon reaching orbit, it was assigned its Kosmos designation, and received the International Designator 1971-097A.
+Upon reaching the orbit, it was assigned its Kosmos designation, and received the International Designator 1971-097A.

 Kosmos 455 was the forty-seventh of seventy nine DS-P1-Yu satellites to be launched, and the forty-second of seventy two to successfully reach orbit.
 It was operated in an orbit with a perigee of 266 km, an apogee of 468 km, 70.9 degrees of inclination, and an orbital period of 91.9 minutes.
-It remained in orbit until it decayed and reentered the atmosphere on 9 April 1972.
+It remained in orbit until it decayed and re-entered the atmosphere on 9 April, 1972.